First Time User? Enroll now.

 Treatment Options for Stage IV Esophageal Cancer

-At diagnosis, approximately 50% of patients with esophageal cancer will have metastatic disease and will be candidates for palliative therapy.
+At diagnosis, approximately 50% of patients with esophageal cancer have metastatic disease and are candidates for palliative therapy.

 Treatment options for stage IV esophageal cancer include the following:

 Esophageal cancer responds to many anticancer agents.
 Objective response rates of 30% to 60% and median survivals of less than 1 year are commonly reported with platinum-based combination regimens with fluorouracil, taxanes, topoisomerase inhibitors, hydroxyurea, or vinorelbine.[1,4,9] Trastuzumab may be effective in combination with chemotherapy among patients with tumors that overexpress HER2-neu.[Level of evidence: 1iiA]

 Palliation presents difficult problems for all patients with recurrent esophageal cancer.
 All patients should be considered candidates for clinical trials as outlined in the Treatment Option Overview for Esophageal Cancer section of this summary.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 Added Immunotherapy and Chemoimmunotherapy as a new subsection.